 ‘Fáinne Oir’ tells the story of an Irish family living in the townland of Glanageeha in West Mayo during the Famine Years of 1845-1848.
 Parents Sean and Maire O’Malley and their three daughters Saoirse, Maire and Aine, work in community with their neighbours, surviving mainly off the life-giving potato crop.

 ‘Fáinne Oir’ is also a story of young love between Saoirse, the oldest daughter, and farm hand Diarmuid, who works late into the evenings to be with her.
 The destructive potato blight hits Ireland and the O’Malley smallholding does not escape.
 Through music and dance, we are taken on a journey as Diarmuid makes a promise to Saoirse that he will protect and love her forever.
-We are also taken on a sad and tragic journey.

 Nothing can undo the damage to the crops and without their main food, the community goes hungry and many die of starvation.
 Saoirse’s mother Maire passes at the tender age of 37.
 The O’Malley family is left heartbroken, and Saoirse’s father Sean makes the ultimate sacrifice; to sell his precious gold wedding ring and memory of his beloved Maire– the ‘Fainne Oir’ – to purchase a one-way ticket to America for Saoirse.